 The Research Manager responsibilities include the following:

-• Context analysis: With attention on his/her Unit’s technical, programmatic and institutional focus, and in coordination with the DCC, the RM ensure that IMPACT has an up to date understanding of:
+• Context analysis: With attention on his/her Unit’s technical, programmatic and institutional focus, and in coordination with the DCC.

-• Develop and oversee the implementation of a Unit Strategy in alignment with country and global priorities, and fully integrated into country strategy; including:
+• Develop and oversee the implementation of a Unit Strategy in alignment with country and global priorities, and fully integrated into country strategy.

 • Ensure that all research is planned in line with relevant project and program objectives;